-50341 HERITAGE ARTS - ORIGINAL
+50341 HERITAGE ARTS

-Exhibit an item of traditional art learned from another person or a pattern (NO KITS) may be entered in this class).
-Non-original cross-stitched, knitted and crocheted items by pattern fit in this class.
-ALL ORIGINAL cross-stitched, knitted and crocheted items should be exhibited in Fiber Arts; (machine knitted items ARE NOT acceptable for this class.)
-Other possibilities include: needlepoint, counted cross-stitch, crewel, embroidery, cutwork, hardanger embroidery (embroidery openwork), macramé, baskets, candles, pysanki (decorated eggs), leather, quilts, baskets (made using a traditional pattern), traditional handmade dolls with handmade costumes, soaps made using nature dyes also can be made using hand-made molds or broken into chunks for display, or candles.
-No machine quilting allowed in Heritage Arts.
-Exhibitors must also bring 1) the pattern or a copy of the pattern they used to create their traditional art; and 2) a description of the traditional origins of their art choice.
+Exhibit an item of traditional art learned from another person or a pattern (NO KITS may be entered in this class).
+Non-original cross-stitched, knitted, and crocheted items by pattern fit in this class.
+ALL ORIGINAL cross-stitched, knitted, and crocheted items should be exhibited in Fiber Arts; (machine-knitted items ARE NOT acceptable for this class.)
+Other possibilities include needlepoint, counted cross-stitch, crewel, embroidery, cutwork, Hardanger embroidery (embroidery openwork), macramé, candles, blacksmithing, pysanki (decorated eggs), leather, baskets (made using a traditional pattern), traditional handmade dolls with handmade costumes, soaps made using natural dyes also can be made using hand-made molds or broken into chunks for display, or candles.
+Exhibitors in Heritage Arts must also bring 1) the pattern or a copy of the pattern they used to create their traditional art, and 2) a description of the traditional origins of their art choice.

-50342 LEATHER - ORIGINAL
+50342 LEATHER